NGroens/MySql-Data-Exporter/README.md

          new EmailReceiver(
-             "export-data@mycoding.dev", // email address of the receiver of the data "Your personal data", // subject from the email "MrCodingMen", // the name of the receiver which is shown in the e-mail "<h1>Hello MrCodingMen,</h1><br>Here your requested data :D" // content of the email. @content; will be replaced with this content
+             "export-data@mycoding.dev", // email address of the receiver of the data "Your personal data", // subject from the email "NGroens", // the name of the receiver which is shown in the e-mail "<h1>Hello NGroens,</h1><br>Here your requested data :D" // content of the email. @content; will be replaced with this content
          ),
          true, // true if the file should be deleted after sending.